 In 2016 Barry worked on two research projects through his consultancy business, Tertiary Tracks.
 The first is the Rural Sporting Chance study, with Dr Maryann Brown, of opportunities for rural vocational education and training (VET), for the philanthropic Helen Macpherson Rural Foundation based in Creswick.
 It involved hearing from young people 18-25 years as well as other VET stakeholder in five rural Victorian towns: Dunolly, Terang, Casterton, Kyabram and Warracknabeal.

 The second was a research evaluation of ‘alternative’ school education for young people embedded in five adult education providers in New South Wales.
 Barry undertook a research evaluation of the original Alesco program (set up in Newcastle in 2003 by WEA Hunter in 2009.
 The 2016 project again involved listening to young people’s perceptions of the Alesco-type programs in Newcastle, as well in Dubbo, Bathurst, Wollongong and Albury Wodonga.

-In 2017-18 Barry is a member of the Hepburn Shire Reconciliation Action Plan (RAP) Community Reference Group, with the responsibility for creating and implementing a plan for Indigenous reconciliation through the Hepburn Shire’s Dja Dja Wurrung Aboriginal Nation footprint.
+In 2017-18 Barry has been a member of the Hepburn Shire Reconciliation Action Plan (RAP) Community Reference Group, with the responsibility for creating and implementing a plan for Indigenous reconciliation through the Hepburn Shire’s Dja Dja Wurrung Aboriginal Nation footprint.
 In 2021 our Reconciliation Week 2020 online films replacing the planned public field trip (because of COVID) came second with a ‘Highly Commended’ award in Local Government section of the 2021 HART Reconciliation Awards.
 Sincere thanks to Uncle Ricky Nelson, Donna Spiller, Inge Hamilton and the Hepburn Shire RAP for making this happen.

 Honorary Professor, Dr Barry Golding AM